 Critics lambasted Welles and Denby for what they considered the play’s crudity.
-After viewing Horse Eats Hat—which included the line, “It’s nice to see a pretty little pussy”—Illinois Senator Everett Dirksen’s wife complained to her husband, who then publicly denounced the production as “salacious tripe.”
+After viewing Horse Eats Hat—which included the line, “It’s nice to see a pretty little pussy,”—Illinois Senator Everett Dirksen’s wife complained about it to her husband, who then publicly denounced the production as “salacious tripe.”

 In its review, The New York Times said Horse Eats Hat “was as though Gertrude Stein had dreamed a dream after eating a late supper of pickles and ice cream, the ensuing revelations being crisply acted by giants and midgets, caricatures, lunatics, and a prop nag.”

 As Bowles told Bomb, the show “was marvelous, a terribly funny piece.
 Orson was the czar, he did everything.”
 For his work, Bowles, like everyone else in the production (including Welles), was paid $23.86 a week.

 “I enjoyed watching and listening to my music so much that I used to drop by the theater nearly every night for weeks after the show opened,” Bowles wrote in his autobiography.

 A few months after the run of Horse Eats Hat, Bowles was commissioned to write music for Welles’s production of Christopher Marlowe’s Elizabethan tragedy Dr. Faustus.

 “That was incredible, too, beautiful!”
 Bowles told Bomb.
 Welles “did all his magic tricks, and the entire front of the theater was simply black velvet, all the way up, and the lighting! … fantastic.
 He did costumes, sets, everything.
 He knew exactly what he wanted.
 A genius.
 He made us all feel inferior, not intentionally, but he had so much energy!
 He could go on and on and on, all night at times, while everyone was thoroughly exhausted.”